aochagavia/rocket/readme.md

 *Note: this project is no longer being maintained and pull requests will be ignored.
 Feel free to fork if you think something is missing.*

-> Rocket is a toy game written in Rust, using the Piston library.
+> Rocket is a toy game written in Rust, using the [`ggez`](https://github.com/ggez/ggez) library.
 The code is thoroughly commented in order to help people to follow it easily.

 ## Screenshots